DoHaiSon/dohaison.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I obtained my B.Sc. and Master degrees in Electronics and Communications Technology from University of Engineering and Technology, Vietnam National University, Hanoi, Vietnam in 2020 and 2023, respectively.
+I obtained my B.Sc. and Master degrees in Electronics and Telecommunications Technology from University of Engineering and Technology, Vietnam National University, Hanoi, Vietnam in 2020 and 2023, respectively.
 Now, I'm a researcher at [ITI](https://iti.vnu.edu.vn/), Vietnam National University, Hanoi.
 My research interests include cyber security, blockchain technology, wireless communications, system identification, IoT system in Industry 4.0, and recently multi-object tracking.